 Apolla Shark Tank Update (Season 13)

-Apolla is a retail apparel and fashion brand established in 2015 in Fort Worth, TX, specializing exclusively in socks.
+Apolla is a retail apparel and fashion brand, founded in 2015 in Fort Worth, TX, specializing exclusively in socks.

-Crafted with both general comfort and dancer-specific needs in mind, these socks are patented, sustainable, and proudly 100% Made in the USA, earning the prestigious American Podiatric Medical Association Seal of Acceptance.
+Designed for both general comfort and the specific needs of dancers, Apolla’s socks are patented, sustainable, and proudly 100% Made in the USA.
+They have earned the prestigious American Podiatric Medical Association Seal of Acceptance.

-The brand’s mission revolves around providing earth-friendly, premium socks engineered to enhance comfort while wearing shoes.
-Benefits include Graduated Compression, Ankle Stability, Arch Support, and Energy Absorption.
+The brand’s mission is to provide eco-friendly, premium socks engineered to enhance comfort while wearing shoes.
+Key features include graduated compression, ankle stability, arch support, and energy absorption.

 Company NameApolla